aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 `priority` is a required field when you add targets with conditions.
 The lowest number wins.

+The `pathPattern` condition routes a certain path to the target.
+Cannot be combined with `pathPatterns`.

-The `pathPattern` condition can both be a single string and an array of strings to allow for multiple paths to have the same target.
+The `pathPatterns` condition allows for multiple paths to route to a target.
+Cannot be combined with `pathPattern`.

 Every listener must have at least one target without conditions.